evo-lua/evo-lua.github.io/docs/references/api/namespaces/networking.md

 #### ProcessDeferredEvents

 Explicitly poll the internal WebServer for new events.
-This will generally happen automatically with some predefined frequency.
+The runtime will do this automatically with some predefined frequency (currently about 60 times per second).
+You can poll more often to increase the responsiveness, at the cost of additional CPU time spent.

 #### StartListening